Michael Stürmer: Views

+Involvement in the Historikerstreit

 During the late 1980s, Stürmer played a prominent role in the Historikerstreit.
 Left-wing historians criticized him for an essay he wrote entitled "Land Without History" published in the Frankfurter Allgemeine Zeitung on April 25, 1986, in which he had claimed that Germans lacked a history to be proud of, and called for a positive evaluation of German history as a way of building national pride.
 He argued that Germans were suffering from a "loss of orientation" caused by the lack of a positive view of their history.
 In his view, the fall of the Weimar Republic was caused by "loss of orientation" due to the secularization of a previously religious country.

 Stürmer argued that West Germany had an important role in the world to play, could not play that role because the lack of a past to be proud of was "seriously damaging the political culture of the country" and wrote that it was "morally legitimate and politically necessary" for Germans to have a positive view of their history.
 In his view, what was needed was a campaign by the government, the media and historians to create a "positive view" of German history.

 In Stürmer's opinion, the Nazi era was a major block towards a positive view of the German past, and what was needed was a focus on the broad sweep of German history as opposed to the 12 years of Nazi Germany as a way of creating a national identity that all Germans could take pride in.
 He wrote that the "loss of orientation" caused by the absence of a German national identity led to a "search for identity".
 In his opinion this search was crucial because West Germany was "now once more a focal point in the global civil war waged against democracy by the Soviet Union".
 Because of the "loss of orientation", he argued that West Germans were not standing up well to the "campaign of fear and hate carried into the Federal Republic from the East and welcomed within like a drug".
 He claimed that Konrad Adenauer's policy in the 1950s of not prosecuting those responsible for Nazi-era crimes against humanity and war crimes was a wise one and that it was a huge mistake to begin prosecutions in the 1970s as it destroyed any prospect of positive feelings about the German past.